TickTeam/guide-tt/ticktick_web_app/how_to_set_daily_alert_time.md

 ###What is “Daily Alert” ?
-Daily Alert is a daily sum-up, reminding you of all your overdue and today’s tasks at a specific time evey day.
+Daily Alert is a daily sum-up, reminding you of all your overdue and today’s tasks at a specific time every day.

 <br />